The Mule (2018 film)

 The film co-stars Bradley Cooper, Laurence Fishburne, Michael Peña, Dianne Wiest, and Andy García.
-This was Eastwood's first acting project since 2012, and his first starring leading role in a film directed by him since 2008.
+This was Eastwood's first acting project since 2012, and his first starring leading role in a film directed by himself since 2008.
 Filming began in early June 2018, taking place in Atlanta and Augusta, Georgia, with other film locations in Las Cruces, New Mexico.

 The Mule was released in the United States on December 14, 2018, by Warner Bros.
-It has grossed over $174 million.
-The film received positive reviews, with critics calling it "poignant and charming" while also praising Eastwood's performance, but was criticized for its lack of dramatic heft.
+It grossed over $174 million.
+The film received generally positive reviews, with critics calling it "poignant and charming" and praising Eastwood's performance.

 Plot

-In 2005, Korean War veteran and famous horticulturalist Earl Stone misses his daughter Iris's wedding so he can receive a lifetime award celebrating his professional accomplishments.
+In 2005, Korean War veteran and celebrated daylily horticulturalist Earl Stone misses his daughter Iris's wedding so he can receive a lifetime award celebrating his professional accomplishments.
 Enraged that her father once again chose his career over her, Iris stops speaking to him and his wife Mary files for divorce.

 Twelve years later, Earl visits his granddaughter Ginny to attend her wedding rehearsal, not telling his family that the only reason he's there is because his flower farming business has gone bankrupt, and his home has just been foreclosed on by the bank.
 While there, he is spotted by a member of a drug cartel who had been tipped off by one of Earl's former employees as to his financial problems.
 Earl accepts the gangster's offer and becomes a "mule", transporting cocaine through Illinois for the cartel.

 Facing little suspicion due to his age, ethnicity, spotless criminal history, and strict adherence to driving laws, Earl is soon entrusted with huge amounts of drugs, the delivery of which earns him thousands of dollars.
 Over time, Earl gets more involved with the cartel and becomes one of their best mules.
-With the money he buys a new truck, buys back his home, and even pays for badly needed renovations on behalf of the local VFW post (which had been damaged in a fire).
+With the money he buys a new truck, buys back his home, and even pays for badly needed renovations on behalf of the local VFW post that had been damaged in a fire.
 Earl even pays for Ginny's wedding and tuition so she can attend college.

 Meanwhile, Special Agent Colin Bates moves to the Chicago DEA office and is assigned Agent Trevino as his partner.
-They are tasked with narrowing in on the cartel's deliveries to Chicago.
-Bates and Trevino find an informant from within the cartel and start looking for their most profitable driver, Tata (grandfather).
+They are tasked with closing in on the cartel's deliveries to Chicago.
+Bates and Trevino find an informant from within the cartel and start looking for their most profitable driver, Tata (“grandfather”).
 The head of the cartel, Laton, is overjoyed with Earl's success and invites him to a party.
 Earl mistakenly believes that the cartel considers him their friend.
 Things take a turn for the worse when Laton is assassinated and replaced by another gangster, Gustavo.
 Gustavo is more bloodthirsty and controlling than Laton and demands Earl be kept under tighter control.